-There is ample parking along the Middle Neck Road corridor, including both on-street spaces and off-street municipal and private lots.
+There is ample parking along the Middle Neck Road corridor, including both onstreet spaces and off-street municipal and private lots.
 Off-street parking is typically set behind or to the sides of buildings, such that it does not occupy a substantial area along the street frontage.

-Properties of Interest on Middle Neck Road
+2.2.2.2 Properties of Interest on Middle Neck Road

-The Village has identified 16 Properties of Interest on Middle Neck Road (shown on Figure 4).
+The Village has identified 16 properties of interest on Middle Neck Road (shown on Figure 4).
 These properties have been identified by the Village as being subject to change - either under development, or as having development potential that is of interest to the Village in its effort to improve the Middle Neck Road corridor.
 Following is a description of these properties and their surrounding land uses.
-Each description is followed by a photograph depicting the Property of Interest.
+Each description is followed by a photograph depicting the property of interest.

-1. 794-802 and 804-812 Middle Neck Road (Residence E District or Apartment District and MNR-MIO District): This site is an existing, approximate 1.46 acres, two-story brick 40-unit multifamily rental complex.
+1. 794-802 and 804-812 Middle Neck Road (Residence E District or Apartment District and MNR-MIO District): This property is an existing two-story brick 40-unit multifamily rental complex.
 There is a vacant lot adjacent to the north and single-family residences to the west.
-Across Middle Neck Road, there are single- and multifamily residences, a synagogue, a mixed commercial/residential building, and a standalone commercial building with a tailor.
+Across Middle Neck Road, there are single-and multifamily residences, a synagogue, a mixed commercial/residential building, and a standalone commercial building with a tailor.